-If there is a no-deal Brexit, your rights and how you access services will change which is why it is important that you follow the UK Government guidance for your country of residence including actions you need to take to secure your rights to continue being able to legally live and work in the EU.
-As a member of staff living and working in the EU, ahead of Brexit, you should:

-- register as a resident

-Updated: It is important that you follow the UK Government guidance for your country of residence including actions you need to take to secure your rights to continue being able to legally live and work in the EU.
+It is important that you follow the UK Government guidance for your country of residence including actions you need to take to secure your rights to continue being able to legally live and work in the EU.
 As a member of staff living and working in the EU, you should:

 - register as a resident